• Address: PO BOX 334, 32 LAFAYETTE AVE., LEWIS RUN, PA 16738

 For best results, PPC should be used to supplement your SEO activities.

 If I have my choice, I would rank organically with SEO 100% of the time.
-It has the best ROI and long-term benefit.
+It has the best returns and long-term benefit.
 Unfortunately, urgency, budget, competition, and targeting don't always allow for SEO's slow burn.